spcourse/data/10 Acquisition/scraping/10 Scraping.md

 This will open the browser's inspector functionality which shows you the source HTML of the element you have clicked.
 Hovering over this HTML source will show the corresponding webpage element.

 Also have a look at the `find()` function in the documentation of BeautifulSoup4 and look for the CSS selectors, they will make this exercise much easier!
+Read this part of the documentation and note that you can search by CSS class using the keyword argument `class_`:

+        soup.find_all("a", class_="sister")
+        # [<a class="sister" href="http://example.com/elsie" id="link1">Elsie</a>,
+        #  <a class="sister" href="http://example.com/lacie" id="link2">Lacie</a>,
+        #  <a class="sister" href="http://example.com/tillie" id="link3">Tillie</a>]

 ## Visualizing the data

 Now that we have the data in a `.csv`-format, it is time to try to get some insights into what we scraped.
-For this you will be using [visualizer.py].
+For this you will be using `visualizer.py`.

-[visualizer.py]: visualizer.py

 For now, the main function only prints the variable `data_dict` and it's type, to give you some insight into what the variable is.

 Your aim in this part of the exercise is to visualize the data scraped from IMDB in a line chart.
 In order for the data to be plotted in a line chart, the data has to be transformed.
 Find the average rating a movie in the top 50 of IMDB has gotten for the years 2008-now.
+Again, year means the year movies came out.
+With your visualization you should be able to answer the research question: "Between 2008 and now, were there any years in which movies (from the top 50) scored significantly higher than in other years?".

 Potentially interesting things to look at for this part of the exercise are the [Pandas read csv method] and [Seaborn].
 If you feel that there is perhaps a better way to answer our question using your data, feel free to **also** create any other plots.

 [Pandas read csv method]: https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_csv.html
 [Seaborn]: https://seaborn.pydata.org/api.html